mikerae/logging-in-game/README.md

 ![AmIResponsive](/assets/images/amiresponsive.png)
 # Logging-In
 ## A Game for LumberJacks and LumberJackies using JavaScript
 All art work was created for this project by Sarah Rae and is used with permission.
-All copyrights artwork used in this project are owned and reserved by Sarah Rae.
+All copyrights for artwork used in this project are owned and reserved by Sarah Rae.

 You can play Logging-In [here.](https://mikerae.github.io/logging-in-game/)
 ## Contents